James-Thibaudeau/bulma-cljs/README.md

 ```[bulma-cljs "VERSION_NUMBER"]```

-Include Bulma CSS in your index.html file of your Reagent App.
+Include Bulma CSS in your Reagent App however you see fit.

 Can get the CSS at [bulma.io](https://bulma.io)